 With that said, who in the hell ever thinks to spin a locked box in order to open it?
 Damn near no one that is who.
 You can be really creative with how you clue in players on the secret.
 This puzzle box will be one of the most memorable elements of your escape room.

 As you can see from the image the boxes are heavily detailed with laser engraved images.
 We can do custom images on the box as well and it is also available plain with no engraving.

-Key Mazes are fun.
+Key Mazes are fun and perfectly suited to escape rooms.
 People just enjoy solving mazes, especially when there is a tangible reward at the end of them.
 In this case, a key!
 Our Gated Key Maze takes that idea and turns it into a multi step escape room prop.
 There are two gates which require a key to open.
 Each gate needs a different key.

 Before players in your escape room can solve the key maze they must first find the gate keys and free up the path.
 Just think of all the ways you can implement this multi step prop in to your escape room.

 Cipher Wheels are a great way to communicate a message, phrase, or clue to players in a way that is both fun and engaging.
 The Hide and Seek Cipher turns the traditional cipher into, well, a games of hide and seek.
 The two wheels of the escape room prop can be separated.
 This allows you to hide one wheel which players must locate both wheels of the cipher before they can begin deciphering the encrypted message.